 Preliminary Rounds.
-For the first/second round games and sectionals, the first game on Friday shall not begin earlier than 4 p.m. and not later than 6:30 p.m. local host time.
-The host must play in the second game of the doubleheader.
+For the regionals, the first game on Thursday and Friday shall not begin earlier than 4 p.m. and not later than 6:30 p.m. local host time.
 The second game of the doubleheader shall begin no later than 30 minutes after the completion of the first game after both benches and the floor are cleared, or the announced starting time, whichever is later.
 Teams will not be allowed onto the floor until the clock has started.
 All times are local times.
+The committee reserves the right to adjust game times, if necessary.

-Starting times for the second round and sectional final shall not be earlier than 5 p.m. and not later than 8 p.m. local time.
+Starting times for the Saturday game shall not be earlier than 5 p.m. and not later than 8 p.m. local time.